google.com, pub-2281406077596980, DIRECT, f08c47fec0942fa0

 Future of the SAG-AFTRA Strike

 Despite the ongoing strike, there has been some positive progress.
-Lightspeed LA, the developer of Last Sentinel, recently signed SAG-AFTRA’s agreement.
+Lightspeed LA, developer of Last Sentinel, recently signed SAG-AFTRA’s agreement.

 The strike is still ongoing and will not stop until the major studios mentioned above sign the broader IMA.